 Working in cold weather can be more than just uncomfortable, it can be downright dangerous if proper precautions are not taken.
 In a cold environment, your body must work harder to maintain its core temperature; as your skin temperature decreases, so does your internal temperature.
 Moreover, lower temperatures and increased wind speeds cause heat to leave your body at a faster rate.

 When a person experiences mild hypothermia, they may begin to shiver or stomp their feet to generate heat.
-As moderate to severe symptoms develop, a person will stop shivering and may lose coordination, and become confused and disoriented.
+As moderate to severe symptoms develop, a person will stop shivering, lose coordination, and become confused and disoriented.
 Their pulse and breathing may slow down; loss of consciousness and even death may occur.

 Frostbite occurs when the skin and underlying tissues freeze.
 It typically affects the extremities like feet and hands and, in severe cases, amputation may be required.